geysertimes/geysertimes.github.io/docs/users/problem-contributions.md

 ## Incorrect primary entry in grouping of eruptions

-If you recognize an eruption, where the primary entry was incorrectly selected, please report the entry to our [support](mailto:support@geysertimes.org) so the issue can be resolved by manually choosing the primary entry.
+When multiple observers submit entries for the same eruption, a primary entry is selected by an algorithm (detailed below) that groups the entries and attempts to determine which is most accurate and informative.
+However, the system is not perfect.
+If you recognize an eruption where the primary entry was incorrectly selected, or a situation where an entry was not grouped with other entries for the same eruption, please report the entry to our [support](mailto:support@geysertimes.org) so the issue can be resolved manually.

 :::warning

-Flagging remains reserved for marking incorrect or inappropriate entries.
+Flagging is reserved for marking incorrect or inappropriate entries.
+Do not flag an entry because of an error with primary entry selection.

 :::